Andrew-S-Rosen/QMOF/README.md

 4. `example_dos`: This folder contains HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-5. `fidelity_tracker`: This folder tracks any additional structure fidelity issues not captured via the automated filtering scripts (user contributions are welcome).
+5. `fidelity_tracker`: This folder tracks any additional structural fidelity issues not captured via the automated filtering scripts (user contributions are welcome).
 Please read [this document](fidelity_tracker/README.md) for details on how to contribute.

 ## Updates
-Updates to the QMOF database will be reflected on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324), and a new version-specific DOI will be created.
-A description of all changes will be documented in [updates.md](updates.md).
+All updates to the QMOF database are made on the corresponding [Figshare repository](https://doi.org/10.6084/m9.figshare.13147324) with new version-specific DOIs.
+A description of all changes are documented in [updates.md](updates.md).

 ## Citing the QMOF Database
 If you use or wish to reference the QMOF database, please cite the following pre-print until the peer-reviewed publication is released:

 - [A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery with a New Electronic Structure Database", *ChemRxiv* (2020).
 DOI: 10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).

 It is also best-practice to specify the version of the QMOF database you used in your work to ensure that your results can be accurately reproduced.
-This can be done by specifying the corresponding version number on the Figshare repository.
+This can be done by specifying the corresponding version number on the Figshare repository and/or referencing the version-specific DOI of the Figshare repository that you use.

 If you use [PyMOFScreen](https://github.com/arosen93/mof_screen) in your own work, please cite the following reference:

 - [A.S.
 Rosen, J.M.
 Notestein, R.Q.
 Snurr.
 "Identifying Promising Metal–Organic Frameworks for Heterogeneous Catalysis via High‐Throughput Periodic Density Functional Theory", *J. Comput.
 Chem.*, **40**, *12*, 1305–1318 (2019)](https://onlinelibrary.wiley.com/doi/abs/10.1002/jcc.25787).

+## Licensing
+The QMOF database on Figshare is available under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/)/.
+This means you can copy it, share it, adapt it, and do whatever you like with it *provided* you give [appropriate credit](https://wiki.creativecommons.org/wiki/License_Versions#Detailed_attribution_comparison_chart) and [indicate any changes](https://wiki.creativecommons.org/wiki/License_Versions#Modifications_and_adaptations_must_be_marked_as_such).

 ## Contact
 If you have any questions, feel free to send me an email at rosen@u.northwestern.edu.